klaro115/FragEngine/README.md

 ## Assets
-An assets folder exists within the root directory, called "data".
-This folder must be copied into the build results directory.
+An assets folder exists within the root directory, called "Assets".
-Scripts for Windows and MacOS are included, to automate this copying as much as possible.
-Eventually, a proper asset pipeline is planned, to replace and automate asset processing and bundling further.
+Processing and conversion of source assets into resources that are natively usable by the engine is handled by the asset pipeline.

 #### Resource Files

-Resources are primarily loaded from files located within the "data" folder.
+Resources are primarily loaded from files located within the "Assets" folder.
 Each resource file might contain one or more resources, and must be accompanied by a descriptive resource metadata file.
 You may refer to the [Resource Guide](./Documentation/Resources/Resource%20Guide.md) for more details on asset management.

 #### Shaders & Graphics